LaurentRDC/javelin/README.md

 ## Tutorial and documentation

-A tutorial and interface documentation for the most recent version on the `master` branch are [available here](https://laurentrdc.github.io/javelin/).
+A tutorial and interface documentation for the most recent published version are [available here](https://hackage.haskell.org/package/javelin).
-A tutorial is presented in the `Data.Series.Tutorial` module.

-You can generate documentation for all packages using `haddock` like so:
+Locally, you can generate documentation for all packages using `haddock` like so:

 ```bash
 cabal haddock javelin